The monotone secant conjecture in the real Schubert calculus: Background

 is transverse with all points real. \end{monconj}

 Ruffo, et al.~\cite{RSSS} formulated and studied this conjecture, establishing special cases and giving substantial experimental evidence in support of it.

-The specialization of the Monotone Secant Conjecture that both restricts to the Grassmannian and to osculating flags is the Shapiro Conjecture which was posed around 1995 by Boris Shapiro and Michael Shapiro, studied in~\cite{So_Shap}, and for which proofs were given by Eremenko and Gabrielov for $\Gr(n{-}2;n)$~\cite{EG_02} and in complete generality by Mukhin, Tarasov, and Varchenko~\cite{MTV_Annals,MTV_JAMS}.
+The Shapiro conjecture is a specialization of the monotone secant conjecture that both restricts to the Grassmannian and to osculating flags.
+This was posed around 1995 by Boris Shapiro and Michael Shapiro and studied in~\cite{So_Shap}.
+Proofs were given by Eremenko and Gabrielov for $\Gr(n{-}2;n)$~\cite{EG_02,EG11} using complex analysis and in complete generality by Mukhin, Tarasov, and Varchenko~\cite{MTV_Annals,MTV_JAMS} using integrable systems and representation theory.